ballerina-platform/ballerina-dev-website/swan-lake/learn-the-language/distinctive-language-features/advanced-general-purpose-language-features.md

 This approach allows for more dynamic construction of regular expressions using string manipulation techniques to create a pattern that can be compiled into a ``RegExp`` value.

-The template literal approach results in the compilation of the regular expression at compile-time, while the ``fromString`` function results in runtime compilation.
+The template expression approach results in the compilation of the regular expression at compile-time, while the ``fromString`` function results in runtime compilation.

 Ballerina regular expressions are based on the ECMAScript 2022 specification, with support for a subset of ECMAScript syntax.
 You can refer to the [Ballerina regular expression specification](https://ballerina.io/spec/lang/master/#section_10.1) to find the supported syntax.